Buenaventura Durruti: Extradition proceedings

 On 7 October 1926, the trial of Ascaso, Durruti and Jover began at the Palais de Justice; Durruti was charged with the use of a false passport, the criminal possession of a weapon and rebellion.
 As he was proficient in the French language, Durruti spoke for the group: he confessed to the charges against them, but justified their actions due to the political repression of the Primo de Rivera dictatorship.
+Durruti used the opportunity to transform the trial into a prosecution of the dictatorship in the court of public opinion.
 The three were ultimately convicted for short prison sentences, which Durruti and Jover had already served in pre-trial detention.
 The French government then granted an extradition request by the Argentine government, but their lawyers appealed the decision, so Durruti and Jover were pre-emptively detained at the Conciergerie.

 In letters to his family, Durruti assured them that he had not been forced into penal labour, despite the claims by Leonese newspapers.
 He told his family to ignore anything the Spanish press wrote about him, refuting every claim the "idiotic journalists" had made about his condition, and spoke about the support he had received from sympathisers in France and Argentina.
 He thanked his family for sending their good wishes and reassured them that his deep libertarian convictions had helped him endure every hardship.
 He signed off his letter to them with a declaration that "the revolution will put an end to this social disorder".

 By November 1926, as campaigns against their extradition began to gain wider public support, Ascaso, Durruti and Jover were notified that they were to be handed over to the Argentine police.
 Durruti and Ascaso accepted their own extradition, but appealed for the French government to grant clemency for Jover, who had two young children.
 On 13 February 1927, as disputes over the extradition proceedings escalated into political demonstrations and legislative reforms, Durruti, Ascaso and Jover began a hunger strike in protest against the continued threat of extradition.
 On 25 April, he wrote to his family that his life was now in the hands of the French Justice Minister Louis Barthou.
 He nevertheless remained optimistic and expressed love for his mother, asking his siblings to take care of her.
 By the end of May, the Argentine government had retreated from the extradition order and the deadline for the extradition expired.
 On 8 July, after Louis Lecoin had secured a majority in the Chamber of Deputies and threatened to bring down the government of Raymond Poincaré, Durruti, Ascaso and Jover were released.
 When a journalist asked Durruti what he would do next, he responded "we're going to continue the struggle with even greater intensity than before".